 Want to wander a bit off the beaten path when you visit London?
-Then add this to your London itinerary and take a moment to soak up London’s street art.
-It’s bold, witty and often subversive, much like the city itself.
-The works of artists who revel in pseudonyms like Jimmy C, Stik, Ronzo and, of course, Banksy, have turned the formerly mean streets of Spitalfields and Shoreditch into a continually evolving open air art gallery.
+Then add this to your London itinerary and take a moment to soak up London street art in London’s East End.
+It’s bold, witty, and often subversive, much like the city itself.
+The works of artists who revel in pseudonyms like Jimmy C, Stik, Ronzo and, of course, Banksy, have turned the formerly mean streets of Spitalfields and Shoreditch into a continually evolving open-air art gallery.

 How things have changed.
 The area has undergone a startling transformation over the years.
 The arrival of new creative industries and investment has seen the East End take on a new lease on life.
 The coming of the London Olympics to Stratford in 2012 merely put the finishing touches to the ongoing revitalization of a long neglected area.